Bodrum: Wildlife

 Maquis shrubland biome, which is the typical vegetation of the Mediterranean climate, is widespread in Bodrum, especially near the coast.
 Forests cover 61.3% of the district.
 Conifers such as pines, larches, stone pines, cedars and junipers are the dominant trees in the region.
-Forested areas are prone to fires and wildfires are common in the district's history.
+Forested areas are prone to wildfires, which are common in the district's history.
 95% of forest fires in Turkey are believed to be caused by human activities and there are concerns that forests are deliberately being set on fire to enlarge the city.
 The ruling party AKP has been criticized in the media for giving building permits to construct new hotels on burnt and deforested areas.

 Wild boars and foxes are prevalent in the area, as are other animals such as pygmy cormorants, Dalmatian pelicans and lesser kestrels.
 The region is also home to the endangered and internationally protected Mediterranean monk seal.